 Once I had summoned up the energy to get up from my lounger I discovered an adjoining area which had a steam room, a sauna, a hydrotherapy pool and a caldarium, all with views of the surrounding forest so you felt like you were nestled on the forest floor.
 There are eight treatment rooms and my massage was in the double one, again with a great view of the trees outside and with its own steam bath and private terrace.

-My 90-minute Bamford Signature Facial – an epic pampering session which include deep tissue massage, hot stones, a foot massage, exfoliation and a lot of fabulous-smelling oils.
+My 90-minute Bamford Signature Facial was an epic pampering session which include deep tissue massage, hot stones, a foot massage, exfoliation and a lot of fabulous-smelling oils.
+It was one of the most relaxing spa treatments I’ve ever had and was just gutted later on that I’d fallen asleep (twice!).
 Afterwards, totally spaced out, I floated up to the Raw and Cured food bar to enjoy an extremely healthy juice and a ‘Raw Picnic Board’ – a selection of that day’s salads, root dips, vegetable crisps, crudities and raw bread.
 In spite of being probably very good for me it was delicious, but those who are having a more indulgent spa day the restaurant also offers beers, ciders, wine and champagne.

-For those looking to have an active day or weekend at Lime Wood, the spa also has a gym, fitness classes, personal training and hosts star trainer Matt Roberts fitness weekends.
+For those looking to have an active day or weekend at Lime Wood, the spa also has a gym, fitness classes, personal training and hosts star trainers on occasions such as Matt Roberts.
 But for those just wanting to relax and indulge, the Herb House deserves its rave reviews.

 Herb House spa